Lioness100/decimeta/README.md

 ## Usage

 Scrape MDS data.
-This shouldn't be neccessary, as scraped data is already provided in [mds.json](./mds.json).
+This shouldn't be necessary, as scraped data is already provided in [mds.json](./mds.json).
 It's also slow and intensive for [LibraryThing](https://www.librarything.com/mds), so please use sparingly: